 Option 3 - Create a Local Installation Repository

-As part of installation management, Altium Designer lets you create your own installation repository.
+As part of installation management, Altium lets you create your own installation repository.
 This provides a local install solution for computers that are prevented from connecting to, or simply cannot connect to, the internet, and therefore cannot access Altium's cloud-based installation service directly.

-You simply install Altium Designer from Altium's cloud-based installation repository onto a dedicated computer that is allowed connection to the internet – then customize that installation to be suitable for use by others within your company.
+You simply install Altium from Altium's cloud-based installation repository onto a dedicated computer that is allowed connection to the internet – then customize that installation to be suitable for use by others within your company.
 You can then “copy” that installation snapshot to a dedicated internal (LAN-based) location, providing an installation solution to those computers that are not allowed internet access.
-Altium Designer on those computers would be set so that the Installation Manager uses that dedicated local repository.
+Altium on those computers would be set so that the Installation Manager uses that dedicated local repository.

 And because you are creating a standalone repository, it can be moved and copied wherever it is needed as a shared folder on a company network, or large USB drive.
 For a more 'mobile' solution, you can even create a compressed installation repository that can be subsequently burnt to DVD or copied to a smaller-sized USB stick!